 The early years foundation stage (EYFS) is a comprehensive statutory framework, published by the Department for Children, Schools and Families.
 It sets standards for development, learning and care for children.
 The Early Years Foundation Stage applies to children from birth to the end of the reception year.
-At Pendragon Primary School, all children join us, part time, at the beginning of the year in which they are five, and become full time by the end of the third week.
+Children begin Pendragon preschool after their third birthday.
+At school all children join us part time at the beginning of the year in which they are five and become full time by the end of the second week.